janosgyerik/articles/hacking-contest-lessons/level2.md

 ## Level 2: always validate all forms of user input

-As we login with `level01` user we are presented the next challenge.
+As we login with `level01` user, the explanation of the next challenge appears.
+Like before,
+the password of user `level02`--the next level, is in the file `/home/level02/.password`.
+We don't have any permissions on `/home/level02`, so the file is not easy to access.
+On the other hand,
-Again, the password to the next level is in `/home/level02/.password`, well protected from our eyes, except a web-based vulnerability running on `http://localhost:8002/` as the user `level02`.
+there seems to be a web-based vulnerability running on `http://localhost:8002/` as the user `level02`.

-Let's start by opening the page to see what it does.
+Let's start by opening the URL to see what the page does.
 Replace `localhost` with the IP address you gave your VM.
 Or, you can get the page using `curl` on the VM itself:

     curl localhost:8002

-Ok so the form has a simple form with two input fields, name and age.
+Ok so the page has a simple form with two input fields: name and age.
-You can play with it a little bit, especially entering invalid values and see what happens, using a browser or `curl`, for example:
+Let's play with it a little bit, especially by entering invalid values to see what happens, either using a browser or `curl`, for example:

     curl localhost:8002 -d name=jack
     curl localhost:8002 -d name=jack -d age=3